httpwg/http-extensions/draft-ietf-httpbis-cache-header.md

 # The Cache-Status HTTP Response Header Field {#field}

 The Cache-Status HTTP response header field indicates how caches have handled that response and its corresponding request.
+The syntax of this header field conforms to {{STRUCTURED-FIELDS}}.

 Its value is a List ({{STRUCTURED-FIELDS, Section 3.1}}):